codefellows/sea-201n2/week_1-2/class-06/README.md

 * ["Images" (HTML & CSS, Ch.
 5)](https://canvas.instructure.com/courses/990777/assignments/4229989)

 # Assignment for Class
-Today will be your third exercise in pair programming.
-You will be assigned to work with a partner, and the two of you will work on and extend each other's guessing games.
+In this assignment you will be further extending your guessing game by including images and working with colors.
+Once complete you'll be working to deploy your code to the interwebs!

 [Submit Your Work](https://canvas.instructure.com/courses/990777/assignments/4230043)